Clinton Manges: Personal life

 Manges was born to migrant farm workers in Cement, Oklahoma.
 He dropped out of grade school to pick cotton.
-Later, he attended high school in Port Aransas and worked as a shrimper.
+Later, Manges attended high school in Port Aransas and worked as a shrimper.
 After serving in the Coast Guard in the World War II era, he moved to the Rio Grande Valley.
 He met Ruth Richmond, daughter of a prosperous local farmer, and fellow employee at the Rio Theatre in Raymondville; they married in 1946.
-At age 30 he suffered from tuberculosis.
+At age 30, Manges suffered from tuberculosis.
 In the 1960s he worked in a gas station, where he met and impressed Lloyd Bentsen, Sr.; he subsequently represented Bentsen in his real estate dealings.

-Manges didn't smoke or drink.
+Manges did not smoke or drink.
 He agreed to pay legal expenses of Duval County District Judge O. P. Carillo in his impeachment trial.

-He owned the Mongoose bowling alley, and later the Mongoose cotton gin.
+Manges owned the Mongoose bowling alley, and later the Mongoose cotton gin.
 He experienced financial problems in 1961, did not pay debts, and wrote bad checks to the state of Texas.
 The Small Business Administration foreclosed on the loan with which he started the ginning business.
 In 1963, he was indicted for making false statements on the application for that loan.
 He pleaded guilty in 1965 and paid a fine of $2500.